Three days. Six innovation lanes. Africa's leading academic hospital as your sandbox. R 140,000 in cash prizes for the teams that build what matters.

 No. Participation is free for selected teams.
 Meals, workspace and mentorship during the hackathon are covered.

 No. You can apply with a problem you care about, a rough concept, or a working prototype.
-The Virtual Bootcamp in June will help you frame your problem and shape your solution before the in-person weekend.
+The 6-part webinar series (10 June to 19 August) will help you form teams, frame your problem and shape your solution before the in-person weekend.

-The in-person hackathon (10–12 July 2026) is hosted on the Groote Schuur Hospital campus in Cape Town.
+The in-person hackathon (11 - 13 September 2026) is hosted on the Groote Schuur Hospital campus in Cape Town.
 Participants are expected to attend in person.
-We welcome applications from across South Africa and the continent.
+We welcome applications from across South Africa and the continent, travel and accommodation are at your own expense.

 The top three teams share R 140,000 in cash prizes.
-All participants become part of the DPI Health Hackathon alumni network - a peer community for ongoing collaboration, mentorship and access to future opportunities.
+All participants become part of the Health Hack alumni network, a peer community for ongoing collaboration, mentorship and access to future opportunities.

 Teams retain full ownership of their IP.
 The organisers do not take equity as a condition of participation.
 Any commercial engagement beyond the hackathon is negotiated separately on mutually agreed terms.